Badsworth/pfml_scripts/portal/README.md

 npm run dev
 ```

+If you wish to connect your local portal to local backend run `npm run dev:local` (paired with `make logs-local` to run the local configured api server for the backend).

 ### Configure your code editor

 - [Integrate ESLint into your IDE or a git hook](https://eslint.org/docs/user-guide/integrations) if you'd like to catch linting errors before it reaches the CI.